sakshamm2/TONY-v4/README.md

 Unlike traditional chatbots, T.O.N.Y. is designed as an **Agentic AI Assistant** capable of understanding goals, planning tasks, remembering context, interacting through voice, and automating desktop operations.

-The project combines conversational AI, desktop automation, persistent memory, and a futuristic holographic user interface inspired by Iron Man's J.A.R.V.I.S.
+T.O.N.Y. v4 combines conversational AI, autonomous task planning, persistent memory, voice interaction, desktop automation, and a futuristic holographic interface into a unified modular platform.
+Built using a layered architecture, each subsystem has a dedicated responsibility, making the project scalable, maintainable, and easy to extend.
 ---

 # ✨ Features